aesirkth/AESIR-Mjollnir-Simulations/Documentation/creating_physical_models.md

 - Understanding the rocket-structure
     - Note on coordinate systems
 - Understanding how the main script and the other high level scripts work
+- Understanding models and ODE-structure on a high level
-- Understanding models and ODE-structure
+    - Understanding models and ODE-structure on a lower level

 <h2>Understanding the rocket-structure</h2>